Absurd claims like imagined plot to kill Trump would be big if true

 Arendt had neither a crystal ball nor a time machine.
 In 1951, she was writing of a then-recent past, events that she had witnessed first-hand, events in which as a German Jew she had been an unwilling participant.
 So if her words from almost 75 years ago seem to have resonance today, if they have power to describe things that she had never seen but we have, to explain words that she had never heard but we have, maybe it’s because the frailties of human beings and human reason can’t be safely relegated to some distant time, place, culture or people but instead are universal, always lurking, ready to trip us up should we abandon the safeguards that in wiser, calmer times, we ourselves erected to guard against chaos.

-This column was originally published in Georgia Recorder, which like Nevada Curren is part of States Newsroom.

-The post Absurd claims like imagined plot to kill Trump would be big if true appeared first on Nevada Current.
+The post Absurd claims like imagined plot to kill Trump would be big if true appeared first on Oklahoma Voice.